Closing down your practice

 Your insurer can charge an additional premium for this cover if there is provision for such a charge in your policy.

-If you close on, or during, the expiry of the extended policy period, your insurer must provide run-off cover for six years with effect from the start of the extended indemnity period.
+If you close on, or during, the expiry of the extended policy period (see below), your insurer must provide run-off cover for six years with effect from the start of the extended indemnity period.
 Any excess under the policy will apply to the run-off cover unless otherwise agreed and you will be liable for that excess in the event of a claim.

-In respect of the period following expiry of the run-off cover (ie post-six year run-off), the Board of the Solicitors Indemnity Fund Ltd, with the endorsement of the Law Society, has put in place an insurance programme which provides post run-off cover for the period up to 30 September 2020.
+For the period following expiry of the run-off cover (ie post-six year run-off), the Board of the Solicitors Indemnity Fund Ltd, with the endorsement of the Law Society, has put in place an insurance programme which provides post run-off cover for the period up to 30 September 2022.
 The terms of this cover will be the same as that provided by your qualifying insurer, but there will be no extra premium.

 Following the closure of your practice, you should take care not to practise or be held out as practising when tying up loose ends.
 For example, you will not be practising if you submit bills of costs, account to clients for monies held on their behalf, deal with outstanding balances under the Accounts Rules or arrange for the disposal or safekeeping of old files and documents.
 However, if you were to respond to a query from the Land Registry or apply for registration in respect of a client's matter, you will be practising.